arbor-sim/arbor/doc/install.rst

 HPC Clusters
 ============

 HPC clusters offer their own unique challenges when compiling and running software, so we cover some common issues in this section.
-If you encounter unique challenges on your target system that are not covered here, please make an issue on our `Github <https://github.com/eth-cscs/arbor/issues>`_.
+If you have problems on your target system that are not covered here, please make an issue on the Arbor `Github issues <https://github.com/eth-cscs/arbor/issues>`_ page.
-We will do our best to help you directly, and update this guide to help future users.
+We will do our best to help you directly, and update this guide to help other users.

 MPI
 ---